Albrtito/ObsidianNotes/02 - Atomic/20240509 - 142155 -Server concurrency.md

 **Remarks:**
 + When processing the **importance lies in the CPU time**

+## Types of servers:
+### Process-based server:
+This types of servers create a child process each time a re
 ## Practical example:
 This practical example is based on the following video of the OS UC3M course: [Video](https://eu-lti.bbcollab.com/collab/ui/session/playback).
 This video goes through the theory while creating a prototype of a server using a library.